Invitations and Certificates

 2. Who receives Honors Day honors cords?

-All Distinguished College Scholars and College Scholars receive honors cords at the ceremony on April 9.
+All Distinguished College Scholars and College Scholars receive honors cords at the ceremony on April 15.
 Additional cords will be available after the ceremony should students not be able to attend, but are not guaranteed.
+Students should reach out to the appropriate contact for their college or school for opportunities to pick up items after the event.

 Criteria and Eligibility